python/peps/.github/PULL_REQUEST_TEMPLATE/mark-pep-final.md

 <!--

-This checklist contains the key changes needed to mark a PEP as Final.
+This checklist contains the key changes needed to mark a Standards Track PEP Final.

 You can help complete it yourself if you like by ticking any boxes you're sure about, like this: [x]